“The voice is the muscle of the soul”. With these words I quote Alfred Wolfsohn, singing teacher, guru and philosopher.

 Why do we still judge women for their voices and appearance?

-Mrs.Thatcher, being professional and quite self critical, took action.
-She had her teeth straightened, got a stylist that built her unique power dressing style and she hired a vocal coach from the National Theatre to work on her voice and speech.
+The most famous example of a woman, who achieved a further political career by training her voice, was Mrs.Thatcher.
+She had been criticised for the way she dressed, her teeth and her “shrill” voice.
+So Mrs Thatcher, being a professional and quite self critical, took matters into her own hands.
+She decided to have her teeth straightened, got a stylist that built her unique power dressing style and hired a vocal coach from the National Theatre to work on her voice and speech.

 What is an Authentic Voice?